 Chances are you’ve got a lot on your mind in the midst of this career change.
 But taking the time to let your provider know could save you money on monthly premiums.
 Remember to fill them in on:

 - Any changes to your expected yearly mileage.
 Definitely update mileage estimates if your new commute is more or less lengthy than before, as this affects the amount of risk you pose to the insurer.

 - Your new job title.
-Certain jobs pose more risk to insurers, but if you’re taking on a less stressful position, your rates could go down.
+Certain jobs pose more risk to insurers, but if you’re taking on a less stressful or risky position, your rates could go down.

 - If you’ll be driving the car for work.
 If you’re using your car to deliver goods, or if one of your employees will be driving the car, you may need to buy commercial car insurance to make sure you’ll be covered in an on-the-job crash.
 If your new job is driving for an app like Uber or Lyft, you may need to consider rideshare insurance.
 These are hybrid policies that cover you for personal use and also when you’re on the grind.

 - Your actual new job title.
 Jobs with a statistically low risk of filing claims tend to have the best rates.
 Be honest about what your new job entails, but think carefully about how you present the title.
 For example, “apparel designer” might get different rates than “artist.”
 Keep in mind that the occupation you list must still be accurate — otherwise, you’ll be guilty of insurance fraud and risk a denied claim in the future.